EinsteinOmics/OmicsWorkshop/README.md

 ## HPC guide

-To follow along on HPC, it is absolutely necessary that you sign up for an HPC account, and access https://cluster.einsteinmed.edu/.
-It is also recommended to familiarize yourself with the remote access option (GlobalProtect) for HPC use outside of the EinsteinSecure wifi.
+To follow along on HPC, it is reqired that you sign up for an HPC account, and access https://cluster.einsteinmed.edu/.
+Optionally, is also recommended to familiarize yourself with the remote access option (GlobalProtect) for HPC use outside of the EinsteinSecure wifi.

 - [HPC account setup](https://montefioreorg.sharepoint.com/sites/Einstein-IT-HPC/SitePages/HPC3.0-UQuick-Start.aspx) - login required.
 It has all the relevant guides including how to set up HPC account.
 - [cluster.einsteinmed.edu usage](https://montefioreorg.sharepoint.com/sites/Einstein-IT-HPC/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2FEinstein%2DIT%2DHPC%2FShared%20Documents%2FGeneral%2FHPC3%2E0%20docs%2FIntroduction%20to%20Einstein%20HPC%20Portal%2Dv5%2Epdf&parent=%2Fsites%2FEinstein%2DIT%2DHPC%2FShared%20Documents%2FGeneral%2FHPC3%2E0%20docs) - try to follow this and activate the Jupyter Notebook workflow.